antonia-white/space-invaders/README.md

 - __Score Counter__

   - The score counter displays the users current score.
+A sound is played when an alien is hit.

     >![Score Counter](documentation/testing/score-counter-screenshot.png)

 - __Lives Counter__

   - The lives counter displays the users current lives.
-The players spaceship will flash red to indicate a lost life, so that the user doesn't have to keep referring back to the lives counter.
+The players spaceship will flash red and a sound will play to indicate a lost life, so that the user doesn't have to keep referring back to the lives counter.
 Once the counter hits 0 it's game over.

     >![Lives Counter](documentation/testing/lives-counter-screenshot.png)